Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 Neighbourhoods with steady sales activity, accessible transit, schools, parks and ongoing investment tend to remain strong over time.
 These fundamentals often matter more than cosmetic features.

-Are rural homes riskier to buy
+Are rural homes riskier to buy?

 Rural homes can offer excellent value, but they require more due diligence.
 Wells, septic systems and heating setups vary, so it is essential to work with a home inspector who understands rural properties.

-Is renting smarter in 2025
+Is renting smarter this year?

 🔗 Helpful Resources